 - These bars can melt or become mushy in the heat, making them difficult to eat on the go

 While we never recommend replacing a meal with a supplement, be it a tablet or an energy bar, sometimes it just happens that we run out of time to have a full meal.

-These bars would not only give you a well-rounded “meal”, but they’ll keep you fuller for longer, thanks to their high-quality, all-natural ingredients.
-They’re actually pretty nutrient and calorie-dense, and you may be surprised at how much one little bar fills you up.
+These bars not only give you a well-rounded “meal”, but they’ll keep you fuller for longer, thanks to their high-quality, all-natural ingredients.
+They’re actually pretty nutrient- and calorie-dense, and you may be surprised at how much one little bar fills you up.

 Their low glycemic index also does wonders for preventing the dreaded sugar crash later on.
 As if they needed an extra thumbs-up, they’re also preservative-free and made with sustainably sourced non-GMO ingredients.

-The protein-sodium balance is carefully controlled in this recipe, to make them easier to digest with less water.
+The protein-sodium balance is carefully controlled in the recipe to make them easier to digest with less water.
 Perfect for on the road, when you need to control your water intake to make sure you don’t run out!